Orphans in the Soviet Union: War orphans, 1945–1953

 With World War II came a new wave of orphans.
 After 1945, the NKVD was responsible for accommodating 2.5 million homeless children.
 However, the war softened attitudes towards bereaved children, a shift which eventually led to the improvement of the welfare system.
 The public regarded war orphans as innocent victims rather than subversives, and many citizens dedicated themselves to providing relief.
 There was a reversal of the previous era's stigma; adults caught in occupied zones did not pass their criminality on to their children.
 The state nurtured these children alongside other war orphans.

 Orphanages now focused on making children feel at home.
 Special orphanages were built exclusively for children of officers and soldiers.
 Soviet trade unions and the Komsomol supported these homes with additional funding.
 In 1944, the government placed legal protection on the property of orphans.
 Developments like these reflect the leverage of children orphaned by war.
 In the words of one girl, "We used to dwell on our rights… we're not to be blamed for having lost everything in the war!"
 In 1949, the Council of Ministers of USSR created the decree "On Measures to Further Improve the Operation of Children's Homes" to provide the appropriate funds to orphanages.
 Wartime shortages meant that most orphanages were still undersupplied, but children fostered a sense of patriotic sacrifice as opposed to resentment towards the state.

 Adoption as well as long-term fostering and short-term fostering became popular during the war.
-From 1941–1945, 200,000 children were adopted in the Soviet Union.
+From 1941 to 1945, 200,000 children were adopted in the Soviet Union.
 'Model workers' featured in propaganda were often adoptive parents.
 Courts preferred to place children with families, taking into account the importance of love, security, and happiness in childhood.
 The population of homeless children declined in the years after the war, largely due to the public's participation in the foster care system.

 German children in Kaliningrad region annexed in 1945 didn't obtain state help during some period; some of them survived in Lithuania.